-- Ask your surgeon if you can take over-thecounter pain medication such as acetaminophen or ibuprofen as an alternative to opioids. - Use your opioid prescription only if you still have severe pain that cannot be controlled by over the counter medications (or other non-opioid prescriptions). - Make sure your doctor is informed of any current prescriptions you are taking including benzodiazepines like Valium, Xanax, or Ativan. - Do not mix opioids with alcohol or other medications that can cause drowsiness. - As your pain gets better, wait longer between taking your prescribed opioid dosage. - Only use your opioids for your surgical pain.
+- Ask your doctor if you can take over-the-counter pain medication such as acetaminophen or ibuprofen as an alternative to opioids. - Use your opioid prescription only if you still have severe pain that cannot be controlled by over the counter medications (or other non-opioid prescriptions). - Make sure your doctor is informed of any current prescriptions you are taking including benzodiazepines like Valium, Xanax, or Ativan. - Do not mix opioids with alcohol or other medications that can cause drowsiness. - As your pain gets better, wait longer between taking your prescribed opioid dosage. - Only use opioids for severe pain.
 Do not use your pills for other reasons. - Your opioid prescription was prescribed to YOU.
 Do not share your pills with others.